-Much like your DMARC, SPF and DKIM records, your BIMI record sits in your DNS as a text file.
+Much like your DMARC, SPF, and DKIM records, your BIMI record sits in your DNS as a text file.
 When your email lands in the recipient inbox, the recipient server looks this up to check that it’s coming from a verified sender (using DMARC).
 Once authenticated, the BIMI TXT file tells the recipient service where to find the logo, and it’s pulled into the inbox, visible for the recipient to see.

 Is BIMI a security standard?

 No, BIMI is not a security standard.
 For a business to be able to use BIMI in line with Google, it must be DMARC compliant.
-DMARC is a security protocol which protects against exact domain impersonation.
-When implemented correctly (p=reject), it blocks phishing attacks using your domain, protecting your business, brand reputation and supply chain.
+DMARC is a security protocol that protects against exact domain impersonation.
+When implemented correctly (p=reject), it blocks phishing attacks using your domain, protecting your business, brand reputation, and supply chain.
 It can also improve your email deliverability and even inbox placement as a result.

 It’s vital that we view BIMI as a ‘reward’ for correctly implementing the security protocol DMARC.
-While the presence of a logo in email indicates DMARC compliance, it in no way offers domain protection.
+While the presence of a logo in the email indicates DMARC compliance, it in no way offers domain protection.
 This is done by the DMARC protocol it sits on.